aaronstrong/gcp-professional-architect/case-studies/helicopter-racing-league.md

 ## My Thoughts

 There are differnet types of architectures to achieve the goals outlines in the Case Study.
-Below ae some of my thoughts on what services to use.
+Below are some of my thoughts on what services to use.

 Goals
 * `Reduce viewer latency`